Venus is so hot right now! Europe will follow NASA spacecraft to the inferno planet

 Mars who?
-Hot on the heels of NASA announcing two new Venus missions, the European Space Agency is hopping on board the Venus train by giving the go-ahead to its own mission, called EnVision.
+Hot on the heels of NASA announcing two new Venus missions, the European Space Agency is hopping on board the Venus train by giving the go-ahead to its own mission.

 Earth and Venus have been called twins, but Earth grew up into a life-friendly water world while Venus became an inferno of a planet with sulfuric acid clouds.
-EnVision will provide "a holistic view of the planet from its inner core to upper atmosphere to determine how and why Venus and Earth evolved so differently."
+The new mission, called EnVision, will provide "a holistic view of the planet from its inner core to upper atmosphere to determine how and why Venus and Earth evolved so differently."

 ESA isn't going it alone.
 NASA will be a collaborator and provide a radar instrument called Vensar to make high-resolution measurements of the planet's surface.
 EnVision will also monitor atmospheric gases, analyze the surface composition and look for signs of active volcanoes.